petterhh/ndt-tools/README.md

 * `dev-optimized.conll` contains the development data.
 * `test-optimized.conll` contains the test data.

-##PoS tagger model and syntactic parser model
+##PoS tagger models and syntactic parser models
 * `svmtool-tagger-model` contains the model files for use with the SVMTool tagger, using the original tag set.
 * `svmtool-optimized-tagger-model` contains the model files for use with the